 4. Make friends in transit

 Don’t be afraid to have a chat with the person next to you on your next flight or bus trip.
 They may just be your new best friend.
 I have been on two flights with long stopovers and on both occasions made friends with the people next to me.
 On one occasion I met a lovely girl travelling to Taipei in Taiwan.
 My stopover was 18 hours so I went downtown with her and had lunch and a shower in her hotel.
 The next occasion was a stopover in Manila in the Philippines.
 My new friend and I left the airport to go ice skating in the local mall, sure beats sitting in the airport alone for 10 hours.
-It is random interactions like this that make travel that much more enjoyable.
+It is random interactions like this that make travel so much more enjoyable.

 6. Give everyone a chance

 By keeping an open mind when you travel, you’ll meet different people from all over the world that you would never normally encounter back home.
 Differences such as age are irrelevant and you will be surprised with how much you enjoy interacting with those outside your normal circle.
 This is one of the things I love about travel.

 7. Get an app that helps you meet people